nathaniel0328/foirge/README.md

     for _, player in ipairs(Players:GetPlayers()) do
-        if player ~= localPlayer and isOutlaw(player) then if targetBlacklist[player.UserId] and currentTime < targetBlacklist[player.UserId] then
+        if player ~= localPlayer and isOutlaw(player) then -- Exclude players currently on the temporary blacklist if targetBlacklist[player.UserId] and currentTime < targetBlacklist[player.UserId] then continue
-                continue
             end